Dennis Michael Lynch

-Dennis Michael Lynch also known as "DML", (born August 28, 1969) is an American businessman, documentary film maker, podcast host and news personality.
-Currently, he is the founder and CEO of TeamDML Inc, a company specializing in the distribution of news programming, podcasts and digital films.
-He is also the founder of TeamDML.com, an online membership-based service for people who wish to watch his daily podcast about politics and news.
-Lynch is also the co-owner of a CBD brand that bears his name, DML CBD.
+Dennis Michael Lynch also known as "DML", is an American businessman, documentary film maker, podcast host and news personality.
+Currently, he is retired.
+He was the founder and CEO of TeamDML Inc, a company specializing in the distribution of news programming, podcasts and digital films.
+He continues to operate TeamDML.com, an online membership-based service for people who wish to watch his daily podcast about politics and news.
+His Facebook audience is large, with 1.6 million followers.
+His new reel series called "reTIRED" is set to launch August 1, 2026.

 Early life

 Lynch was raised in the blue collar suburb of Hicksville, New York.
 After graduating high school, he went on to attend the John Jay College of Criminal Justice at the City University of New York for a single semester.

 Career

 Business

 After dropping out of college, Lynch launched a computer recycling company called Lynx Technologies.
 In August 1999 Lynch secured $13 million from venture capitalists and John Sculley, the former CEO of Apple and Pepsi.
 In less than a year, Lynch expanded the company to 300 employees and five locations across the country, and renamed it TechSmart.
 As a result, in 2000 he was selected as the winner of Long Island's Ernst & Young Entrepreneur of the Year Award.